Appendix two - procedure for collection of former rent arrears

 - Where the arrears are in respect of a deceased tenant, action will be limited to contacting the next of kin or executor to claim against the estate

 - Where a debt is uneconomical to pursue or there is no prospect of recovery, consideration to it being written off is given.
-Before any case is considered for write off, the case must be reviewed by the Anti-social Behaviour and Tenancy Manager or the Head of Housing, to ensure all necessary action has been taken before approval to write off the debt will be given
+Before any case is considered for write off, the case must be reviewed by the Anti-social Behaviour and Tenancy Manager or the Head of Housing and Environmental Services, to ensure all necessary action has been taken before approval to write off the debt will be given

 Review and performance monitoring